Darrow8/audioloom/lambda/README.md

 ## Terminology

-- Reading: raw pdf that is passed to us
+- Reading: raw pdf/txt file that is passed to us
+- Article: cleaned reading as txt file
+- Script: podcast script as txt file generated from article in special format
+- Podcast: audio file generated from script

 ## Flow of Usage for Lambda functions

 The main thing we will be doing with lambda functions is creating a podcast from a single pdf.
 Here is the general flow

+1. Upload Reading to S3

-1. Create Script
+2. Create Script from Reading
   - Clean, Trim, and Format Reading (Ideally PDF or TXT) for Usage into an Article (TXT format)
   - Convert Article to Script with LLM
   - Save to AWS S3 Bucket

-2. Create Podcast
+3. Create Podcast from Script
  - Generate Audio Clips — Dialogue, Background Music, and SFX — from Script
  - Concatenate Dialogue Audio Clips into a file
  - Overlay Background Music and SFX Clips